 Some proceeds from Noreascon Four went to buy and continue to maintain and upgrade four sets of audio-visual equipment.
 Noreascon continues to support science fiction and fantasy conventions through loans of this audio-visual equipment to other related fannish and science fiction and fantasy non-profit groups to support their meeting and convention activities.
 Arrangements, including supervision by an MCFI member, transport, repair/replacement of breakages, and scheduling, are worked out on an individual basis.
 Recent Noreascon services supported other Worldcons (including Loncon3, Lonestarcon3, Chicon7, and Renovation), local and regional events and conventions (including Arisia, Balticon, Boskone, Heliosphere, Lunacon, Mysticon, and the SCA).
 Requests for equipment specs and/or services should send email to N4Equipment (a t) mcfi (d o t) org or, if necessary, contact an MCFI Officer.

-Our annual meeting was on October 18, 2018.
+Our annual meeting was held on November 23, 2019, 2pm.
 Meetings are held over Skype or GoToMeeting and are announced here.